hashicorp/terraform-config-inspect/README.md

 ## Command Line Tool

-The primary way to use this repository is as a Go library, but as a convenience it also contains a CLI tool called `terraform-config-expect`, installed automatically by the `go get` command above, that allows viewing module information in either a Markdown-like format or in JSON format.
+The primary way to use this repository is as a Go library, but as a convenience it also contains a CLI tool called `terraform-config-inspect`, installed automatically by the `go get` command above, that allows viewing module information in either a Markdown-like format or in JSON format.